The Code of Practice for Sustainable Tourism toolkit is contained in an online system that can be adapted to the needs of different destinations.

 Providing Evidence of Performance

-In order to demonstrate adoption of the Code of Practice, a tourism enterprise must compile and document evidence of implementation.
+The second step is that each tourism enterprise must compile and document evidence of implementation of all measures.
 This is the process used by all certifying bodies and so introduces a discipline of filing and reporting that will stand the enterprise in good stead as they progress on their journey to sustainability.
-The Code of Practice online system is self-guided and enables a tourism operator to upload and document evidence for each action (measure).
+The system enables a tourism operator to upload and document evidence for each action (measure).
 Businesses are supported by video tutorials, downloadable guides and links to external resources.
 The system generates an indicative score and overall performance band rating.

 Independent Review & Verification